awesomelistsio/awesome/README.md

 ## Science

+* **[Awesome Astrobiology](https://github.com/brandonhimpfen/awesome-astrobiology):** Astrobiology research organizations, datasets, missions, tools, educational resources, and scientific literature exploring the origin, evolution, distribution, and future of life in the universe.
 * **[Awesome Chemistry](https://github.com/brandonhimpfen/awesome-chemistry):** A curated list of resources for chemistry and materials science.
 * **[Awesome Neuroscience](https://github.com/brandonhimpfen/awesome-neuroscience):** A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
 * **[Awesome Oceanography](https://github.com/brandonhimpfen/awesome-oceanography):** A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.